bhataprameya/google_auth/README.md

   - register: opens a QR code to scan from Google Authenticator App and asks your code from app to confirm registration
   - Login function validates that the system generated code and your app code are in sink

+# This app works with DUO mobile authenticator app as well.